wkh237/react-native-fetch-blob/README.md

 ## Backward Compatible

 All updates are `backward-compatible` generally you don't have to change existing code unless you're going to use new APIs.
 But we recommend pre `0.5.0` users consider upgrade the package to latest version, since we have introduced new APIs can either `upload` or `download` files simply using a file path.
 It's much more memory efficent in some use case.
 We've also introduced `fs` APIs for access files, and `file stream` API that helps you read/write files (especially for **large ones**), see [Examples](#user-content-recipes) bellow.
-This module implements native methods, supports both Android (uses awesome native library  [AsyncHttpClient](https://github.com/AsyncHttpClient/async-http-client])) and IOS.
+This module implements native methods, supports both Android (uses same native library as offical RN fetch API [OkHttp](https://github.com/square/okhttp)) and IOS.

 ## Installation